Fill your College Details

 In this example:

-• The root is the + operator.
+• The root is represented by the plus operator.

-• The left child is the operand 3.
+• The left child is operand 3.

 2. Boolean Expressions